Optimized projection-free algorithms for online learning: construction and worst-case analysis: Constructive approach to optimized regret bounds

-In a nutshell,~\eqref{eq:PEP} is a priori an infinite-dimensional problem (e.g., as it includes functional variables such as the losses $\ell_t$).
+In a nutshell,~\eqref{eq:PEP} is a priori an infinite-dimensional problem (e.g., it includes functional variables such as the losses $\ell_t$).
 A key idea to reformulate~\eqref{eq:PEP} as a tractable problem consists in sampling the losses $\ell_t$ at the query points $x_t$ and $x_\star$, and to treat only the responses $(\nabla \ell_t(x_t), \ell_t(x_t))$ and $(\nabla \ell_t(x_\star), \ell_t(x_\star))$ as variables.
 By appropriately constraining these responses, we can force them to be compatible with some losses $\ell_t$ satisfying the desired assumptions (convexity and Lipschitzness of $\ell_t$).
 With a bit more details, it suffices to require that the samples are compatible through the subgradient inequalities $\ell_t(x_t) - \ell_t(x_\star) \leq \langle g_t, x_t - x_\star \rangle$ for $t=1,\cdots, T$ and the Lipschitz bounds $\|\nabla \ell_t(x_t)\|\leq L$.
-As for handling the domain $\domain$, one possible approach is to sample its indicator function at the query points $v_t$ and impose similar compatibility constraints (see, e.g.,~\cite[Theorem 3.6]{taylor2017exact}).
-Finally, the sampled version of~\eqref{eq:PEP} can be lifted to a semidefinite program via a standard change of variables: all vectors and gradients appearing in~\eqref{eq:PEP} are replaced with their Gram matrix (which, recall, encodes all pairwise inner products between these vectors / gradients).
+In particular, the linearized loss $f_t(x) = \ell_t(x_t) + \langle \ell_t(x_t), x - x_t \rangle$ satisfies the same subgradient inequality as $\ell_t$ and is also $L$-Lipschitz, but it yields a larger regret because $\ell_t(x_t) - \ell_t(x_*) \;\le\; f_t(x_t) - f_t(x_*).$ Moreover, since the algorithm only observes its gradient at $x_t$, the linearized loss $f_t(x)$ is indistinguishable from $\ell_t$ for the algorithm (since $\ell_t(x_t) = f_t(x_t)$ and $\nabla \ell_t(x_t) = \nabla f_t(x_t)$).
+Thus, the worst-case regret is achieved by linear losses, and we restrict our attention to those losses without loss of generality.
+As for handling the domain $\domain$, one possibility is to sample its indicator function at the query points $v_t$ and impose similar compatibility constraints (see, e.g.,~\cite[Theorem 3.6]{taylor2017exact}).
+Finally, the sampled version of~\eqref{eq:PEP} can be lifted to an SDP via a standard change of variables: all vectors and gradients appearing in~\eqref{eq:PEP} are replaced with their Gram matrix (which, recall, encodes all pairwise inner products between these vectors / gradients).
 The objective, as well as all constraints, then become linear functions of the entries of this Gram matrix.
-For simplicity and brevity, a complete exposition is provided in Appendix~\ref{a:pep}.
+A more complete exposition is provided in Appendix~\ref{a:pep}.

 \begin{remark}[Obtaining proofs from~\eqref{eq:PEP}] A key feature of~\eqref{eq:PEP} is that it enables the construction of \emph{algorithm-dependent lower bounds} on the worst-case regret by solving semidefinite programs.
 That is, for given numerical values of $T,L,D$ and the algorithm parameters, one can compute a worst-case example by solving a tractable convex problem.
 In order to obtain \emph{algorithm-dependent upper bounds} on the worst-case regret, a natural procedure consists in formulating the \emph{Lagrange dual} of~\eqref{eq:PEP} (which is also a semidefinite program; see, e.g.,~\cite{vandenberghe1996semidefinite,boyd2004convex}), whose feasible points naturally corresponds to upper bounds on the regret.
 In this context, \emph{finding a proof} consists in finding a feasible point to the dual problem~\cite{goujaud2023fundamental}.
 While algebraic techniques exist for solving such parametric semidefinite programs in closed form, they typically suffer from exponential complexity in the problem size, number of variables/constraints, and number of parameters~\cite{basuAlgorithms,naldi2025solving}.
 This motivates the search for \emph{simpler/structured} proofs---e.g., potential-based methods~\cite{bansalPotentialFunctionProofsFirstOrder2019}---as exemplified in the proof of Theorem~\ref{thm_upper_bound_OFW}; see Section~\ref{sec:design_proof_theo} for further discussion. \end{remark}